 "Solos" Artist-in-Residence, January 9th 2021 - April 25th 2021, Video Installation view, Contemporary Arts Center, New Orleans, LA.

 "This stop-motion animation depicts a personal journey through loss, rejection, abuse, and religious dogma that ultimately leads to reclamation and healing." - Translations: Seattle Transgender Film Festival

 Premier Status: To the Farmhouse exhibited in a solo exhibition at Contemporary Arts Center, New Orleans, January 9, 2021 through February 7, 2021 and in a group exhibition at the Contemporary Austin in Tx.
 This film has screened at Petit Plan: Americana Film Festival, Greece, Translations: Seattle Transgender Film Festival, ART200 in Bucharest, Fringe!
-In London, SFTFF in San Francisco and Queer City Cinema in Canada.
+In London, SFTFF in San Francisco, Queer City Cinema in Canada and Croatia.